stanfordnmbl/osim-rl/README.md

     pip install git+https://github.com/stanfordnmbl/osim-rl.git

 If the command `python -c "import opensim"` runs smoothly, you are done!
 Otherwise, please refer to our [FAQ](#frequently-asked-questions) section.

+Note that `source activate opensim-rl` activates the anaconda virtual environment.
+You need to type it every time you open a new terminal.

 ## Basic usage